medialize/sass.js/Readme.md

 </script>
 ```

+### Synchronous API (NodeJS)

-In NodeJS you can use the synchronous API (as in "executed in the same EventLoop") as follows:
+While you probably want to use [node-sass](https://github.com/sass/node-sass) for performance reasons, sass.js also runs on NodeJS.
+You can use the synchronous API (as in "executed in the main EventLoop") as follows:

 ```js
 Sass = require('sass.js');